 Quality also affects the product life cycle cost.
 If the product is high-quality, although the initial cost may be higher, the overall product life cycle will be less expensive, as there will be less need for reworks and after sale support.

 Quality and grade are different concepts.
-If you are satisfied with a product, you would say it is a high-quality product, otherwise you will say it is a low-quality product.
+If you are satisfied with a product, you would say it is a high-quality product, otherwise, you will say it is a low-quality product.

 A grade is a categorization of the product based on its characteristics.
 A low-grade product will have a few features, and a high-grade product will have more.
-The quality of all products must be stated, regardless of the grade; otherwise, the manufacturer will face problems selling and the cost of after sales support will be higher.
+The quality of all products must be stated, regardless of the grade; otherwise, the manufacturer will face problems selling, and the cost of after sales support will be higher.
 A good-quality product may initially take time and money but it gives enormous benefits, such as reduced after sale support and increased brand recognition.

+Here is where this grade vs quality post comes to an end.
 I hope that now you have a clear understanding of grade and quality.
 If you have anything to share or any questions, you can do so in the comments section below.

 This topic is important from a PMP certification exam point of view.
 You may see it on your PMP test.